 The New York Academy of Sciences

-The New York Academy of Sciences archives brings together 4000+ documents representing organizations and individuals in the global scientific community from one of the oldest scientific organizations in the U.S. The NYSA archive content includes records, meeting minutes, memos, correspondence and other records representing the Academy's operations and accomplishments.
-The archive also includes a collection of NYSA photographs, the personal papers of 19th Century botanist and mycologist Lewis David von Schweinitz, and the papers of Nathaniel Lord Britton Nathaniel Lord Britton, first Director-in-Chief of the New York Botanical Garden.
+The New York Academy of Sciences archives brings together 4000+ items representing organizations and individuals in the global scientific community from one of the oldest scientific organizations in the U.S. The NYAS archive content includes records, meeting minutes, memos, correspondence and other records representing the Academy's operations and accomplishments.
+The archive also includes a collection of NYAS photographs, the personal papers of 19th Century botanist and mycologist Lewis David von Schweinitz, and the papers of Nathaniel Lord Britton Nathaniel Lord Britton, first Director-in-Chief of the New York Botanical Garden.

 Wiley's NYAS archives contains 27 sub-collections with material ranging from the early 1800s to the early 2000s.
 The NYAS collection-level metadata records differ from those provided for the RCP archives, capturing: Collection title, Collection/Reference number, Repository and Location, Scope and Content note, Extent, Biographical/Historical Background, Provenance, Languages, Abstract, Access, Related Collections, and Arrangement.

 The Royal Anthropological Institute of Great Britain and Ireland

 The Royal Anthropological Institute of Great Britain and Ireland (RAI) is composed of over 700 collections representing the long-established scholarly association dedicated to the study of anthropology.
 RAI collections consist of the records representing the operations of the RAI as well as collections of personal papers from notable contributors to the study of anthropology.
 As of June 2019 the archive contained over 68,000 manuscripts and a significant collection of 96,000 photographic items (representing over 200,000 photographs).